yext/search-core/docs/answers-core.appliedqueryfilter.displaykey.md

 ## AppliedQueryFilter.displayKey property

-The key used in the filter.
+The display name of the filter key.

 <b>Signature:</b>